How to Get Your Songs On iTunes and Spotify for Free (2023)

 Amuse is the company that definitely stands out from the crowd, thanks to its interesting business model.
 This platform is free for everyone who wants to start with the distribution of his music.
 More importantly, there are no fees once you start to earn money.

 So, what’s the catch with Amuse?
 In some way, Amuse is actually a label company.
 Once you upload music on this platform, you will be tracked by Amuse’s, let’s say, scouts.
-It all starts with nothing more than a computer that counts a number of your streams.
+It all starts with nothing more than a computer that counts the number of your streams.
 Once you reach certain numbers, people from the company will start with scouting.
 If they find you interesting, you will probably get some kind of an offer.

 Once you sign the deal, the company enters the game.
-You can count on various kinds of promotion, list pitching, financing future projects etc. While non-signed artists take all the money, in this case, you can count on a 50/50 split.
-It might sound like too much, but it’s pretty much the way every label do.
+You can count on various kinds of promotion, list pitching, financing future projects, etc. While non-signed artists take all the money, in this case, you can count on a 50/50 split.
+It might sound like too much, but it’s pretty much the way every label does.
 Also, keep in mind that Amuse signed partnerships with several major labels and that many big names from the music industry started to invest in this company.

 Just like many other services, Stem is also completely free upfront.
 Uploading songs won’t cost you anything, which is great.
-However, the things that make this platform even better is low commission fee, it is just 5%.
+However, the thing that makes this platform even better is the low commission fee, it is just 5%.

-This means not just songwriters, but also producers, performers etc. The whole process is very simple.
+This means not just songwriters, but also producers, performers, etc. The whole process is very simple.
 Everyone involved in your music signs up to the platform and then you have to determine who gets what.
-Once the share is determined, everyone gets his percentage once money starts to come.
+Once the share is determined, everyone gets his percentage once the money starts to come.
 Sounds pretty convenient for sure.

 Compared to the services listed above, this one is a little bit different.
-Soundrop is a company that has been specialized for licensing cover songs.
+Soundrop is a company that has been specialized in licensing cover songs.